telenordigital/id-docs.telenordigital.com/docs/get-started.md

 iOS GitHub page: <a href="https://github.com/telenordigital/connect-ios-sdk" target="_blank">github.com/telenordigital/connect-ios-sdk</a><i class="material-icons md-18">open_in_new</i>

-## Basics of OAuth 2 & OpenID Connect
+## Concepts of OAuth 2 & OpenID Connect
 CONNECT ID is an OAuth 2 and OpenID Connect provider.
-See [OAuth 2 and OpenID Connect](./explanation/oauth2-openid-connect.md) for an introduction.
+See [OAuth 2 and OpenID Connect](./concepts/oauth2-openid-connect.md) for an introduction.